 I liked the 850CCA DH Gold b/c it looks like it will fit better, but they don't carry that battery here in Hawaii.
 They do stock the Platinums here though...
 BTW, my truck is an '07.

 After researching the boards I elected to give the Costco batteries a try.
 I found that these batteries (Kirkland) are made by Johnson Controls (the thermostat people) who also make the Die Hards, Optima, Interstate, Duralast Walmart and a number of other name brands under private label....The Costco (Kirkland) batteries have 850 CCA and 1000 standby amps.
 After installation, the truck fired right up.
-I am interested in seeing how they handle during the winter. lease:
+I am interested in seeing how they handle during the winter. :please:

 I did have to remove the carrying loop from the battery on the driver's side in order to replace the battery box cover.
 The passenger's side battery was OK since this uses an insulation blanket around the battery.